-- The Planning Commission should provide a recommendation regarding if Tiny Home Communities should be permitted in commercial districts.
-Currently, both the ILUDC and the CLUDC do not allow mobile home parks in commercial districts though both do allow multifamily housing with a Use Permit. - MJC does not recommend Tiny Home Communities within the Central Business District as they would conflict with General Plan policies regarding the character of downtown. - 3.
+- legal obligations.
+The Planning Commission recommends that tiny home communities be permitted in RL zoning districts. - The Planning Commission provided a recommendation that Tiny Home Communities should be allowed in commercial districts.
+Currently both the ILUDC and the CLUDC do not allow mobile home parks in commercial districts though both do allow multifamily housing with a Use Permit.

+- Both MJC & the Planning Commission do not recommend Tiny Home Communities within the Central Business District as they would conflict with General Plan policies regarding the character of downtown. - 3.
 Subdivision or one parcel.
-Should a Tiny Home Community be developed as a subdivision where each owner also owns the land or like a trailer park where each owner owns their unit and pays ground rent for a space in the community that is owned by another entity? - MJC recommends that the City regulate Tiny Home Communities as a single site rather than allowing a subdivision with each tiny homeowner owning their parcel.
+Should a Tiny Home Community be developed as a subdivision where each owner also owns the land or like a trailer park where each owner owns their unit and pays ground rent for a space in the community that is owned by another entity? - MJC recommended, and the Planning Commission concurred, that the City should regulate Tiny Home Communities as a single site rather than allowing a subdivision with each tiny homeowner owning their parcel.
 Most people who live in tiny homes have limited incomes.
-Requiring one parcel under one ownership would also allow for more cohesive design and management of the community. - Additionally, allowing a subdivision for a number of Tiny Homes would require the City to either change the subdivision standards or use the Planned Unit Development (PUD) process which is not appropriate for Tiny Home Communities because the PUD process requires exceptional design and allows for exceptions to the zoning ordinance only for exceptional design. - The attached draft ordinance assumes that these developments would be under one ownership, however the Planning Commission could provide a different recommendation. - 4.
+Requiring one parcel under one ownership would also allow for more cohesive design and management of the community. - Additionally, allowing a subdivision for a number of Tiny Homes would require the City to either change the subdivision standards or use the Planned Unit Development (PUD) process, which is not appropriate for Tiny Home Communities because the PUD process requires exceptional design and allows for exceptions to the zoning ordinance only for exceptional design. - The attached draft ordinance assumes that these developments would be under one ownership, and the Planning Commission concurred with this recommendation. - 4.
 Permitting Requirements.
-MJC recommends that a Use Permit, Design Review Permit and Coastal Development Permit be required for a Tiny Home Community of any size. - 5.
+MJC recommended, and the Planning Commission concurred, that a Use Permit, Design Review Permit and Coastal Development Permit be required for a Tiny Home Community of any size. - 5.
 Allowable Uses.
 Please review and provide comments about the proposed list of accessory uses that are allowed, but not required, in a Tiny Home Community (see A2.
 Allowable Uses). - 6.
 Tiny Home Community Size.
 Currently the City of Fort Bragg allows Mobile Home parks on parcels of three acres or more.
-This regulation has the practical effect of prohibiting mobile home parks within the City as there are few vacant parcels of this size.
+This regulation has the practical effect of prohibiting mobile home parks within the City, as there are few vacant parcels of this size.
 Table 1 illustrates the maximum housing density for each zoning district and various parcel sizes given zoning densities and ADU law (which allows up to two ADUs in each multifamily development).

-MJC recommends a minimum Tiny Home Community size of a quarter-acre parcel (10,890 SF).
-This would result in communities of 5 to 8 units, which is sufficient to serve the space needs for a unit, associated parking, and required open space.
+MJC recommended a minimum Tiny Home Community size of a quarter-acre parcel (10,890 SF).
+The Planning Commission recommended that there be no minimum parcel size for a Tiny Home Community.
+MJC recommendation that the size be limited to a quarter acre would result in communities of 5 to 8 units, which is sufficient to serve the space needs for a unit, associated parking, and required open space.
 Alternatively, a half-acre parcel size allows more flexibility and open space in a Tiny Home Community and a larger minimum lot size of 1,556 SF.
 Please remember that these "lot" sizes are based on maximum build out and most developments in Fort Bragg are not built at maximum density.